MakeSchool-Tutorials/Make-Cookies/P02-Lets-Upgrade-Our-Clicking-Power/content.md

 ```
 Now let's check out our page, hit the button, and watch what happens inside of our **developer console**.
 If we have enough cookies then we should get the first ```console.log``` statement.
 Otherwise we should get the latter.

-Next we can add a line of **JavaScript** to take away cookies based on the price.
+Next we can add a few lines of **JavaScript** to take away cookies based on the price.

 ```js
 if (cookieCount >= clickPowerPriceAmount) {